linkedin

 1. WHAT APPLICATION ARE YOU USING?

 First things first, you want to be using a reliable, and crucially, ubiquitous application to conduct your interviews.
 You want a well-known and widely used application to increase the chance the candidate has familiarity with the product and minimise tech issues during the interview.
-Some good ones are Zoom and Bluejeans.
+Some good ones are Teams, Zoom or Bluejeans.
 They are easy to use and common in the current climate.

 Skype for Business is another prevalent one, but we have found it to be a bit more of a muck around – you need to set up a Skype account first, and if you don’t have a Microsoft account you’re in for ten minutes of painstaking signup prompts.
-If the candidate isn’t prepared for that the interview could be delayed.
+If the candidate isn’t prepared for that, the interview could be delayed.

 2. TECH CHECKS AND TIMING